 Network Printers and Multi-Function Devices (MFD) are common in offices because they provide the ability to copy, print, scan, and fax from one central machine that is shared by many.
-The MFD's typically store information and are connected to the network, therefore security controls need to be enforced to protect the information being printed, copied, scanned, faxed, etc. UH policy E2.214 Security and Protection of Sensitive Information (XIV) covers some recommendations for securing Multi-Function Devices.
+The MFD's typically store information and are connected to the network, therefore security controls need to be enforced to protect the information being printed, copied, scanned, faxed, etc. UH policy EP 2.214 Security and Protection of Sensitive Information defines security requirements when MFD's are used for protected data.

 The following is a list of best practices that should be followed to harden Network Printers and MFD's.
 This checklist is a guideline since the management interfaces for MFD's vary, so refer to the MFD's documentation or the vendor to ensure you implement the security controls available for the various models.